Tecla/FarmProjection/README.md

 # Farm Projection

-Farm and dairy financial and product projections and planning
+Farm and dairy financial and product projections and planning software.

 ## Usage and Requirements